a-flyleaf/toyshelf/disaster-crew/ava.md

     - Her adult default looks kinda contemporary anyway because the artist does not understand fashion.
   - Has a prosthetic foot, which may look jarringly mechanical in her usual environments; this dissonance is intentional.
     - The side this is on has never been consistent, no. Not intentional.
 I wanna say it *should* be her left (viewer's right), though.
-    - Not always the same foot!
-In 2012 it's more dynamic (I usually reference [this one](https://www.blatchfordus.com/products/mini-bladext/)); in later years it looks more like the one shoes are made for.
+    - Not always the same prosthetic!
+In 2012 it's more dynamic (I usually reference [this one](https://www.blatchfordus.com/products/mini-bladext/)); in later years the foot looks more like the one shoes are made for.

 songs: |-
   - ["Swing You Sinners" – Fleischer Studios](https://www.youtube.com/watch?v=VNttqN1wUMY)